 British Council staff around the world, particularly in key markets in Asia from China to Turkey, report that education agents and counsellors and prospective students are very positive about the change

-The number of students affected is likely to be large: in the 2018-19 academic year, over a quarter of a million study visas were issued to international students in the UK; a 12% increase on the previous year, with demand expected to keep rising.
+The number of students affected is likely to be large: in the 2018-19 academic year, over a quarter of a million study visas were issued to international students in the UK; a 12 per cent increase on the previous year, with demand expected to keep rising.

 British Council staff around the world, particularly in key markets in Asia from China to Turkey, report that education agents and counsellors and prospective students are very positive about the change.